kbsriram/typesetview/README.md

 Here are the TypesetView specific attributes you can specify.

 `typeText` is a String, the text to display.

 `typeColor` is a Color to use for the text.

 `typeSize` is a dimension for the text size.

 `typeLeading` is a dimension for the leading (ie. the distance between baselines of text.

 `typeGutterWidth` is a dimension for the space between columns of text.

 `typeMaximumLineStretch` is a dimension that controls the maximum amount a line is permitted to expand.
 By default, it is equal to the leading.

-`typeMaximumGlueExpansionRatio` is a float and must be larger than `1`.
+`typeMaximumGlueExpansionRatio` is a float and must be at least 1.
 Spaces between words are not allowed to expand larger than this ratio.
-By default, it is `1.22`
+By default, it is 1.22

 `typeColumnWidth` is a dimension.
 Specify this to set a minimum column size, and TypesetView will automatically add columns as needed.
 If you specify this, you cannot also specify `typeColumnCount`.

-`typeColumnCount` is an integer greater than `0`.
+`typeColumnCount` is an integer greater than 0.
 Specify this to set exactly this many columns, regardless of the width of the view.
 If you specify this, you cannot also specify `typeColumnWidth`.